sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-10/Threads-and-Concurrency-in-C.md

 int pthread_detach(pthread_t thread)
 ```

 `pthread_detach` detaches a thread meaning that when  the thread finishes execution it will vanish, so there is no need to wait for it.
-Deatching a detached thread is undefined behaviour.
+Detaching a detached thread is undefined behaviour.

 ```c
 pthread_t pthread_self()
 ```

 `pthread_self` returns the thread id of the calling thread.
-On linux `pthread_t` is an unsigned long but on mac it is a pointer to `_opaque_pthread_`.
+On Linux `pthread_t` is an unsigned long but on mac it is a pointer to `_opaque_pthread_`.

 To compare two threads you should use the `pthread_equal` function: